-Cycling is probably the toughest, most furious, the most poetic, romantic and brutal sport in the world.
+Cycling is probably the toughest, most furious, most poetic, romantic, and brutal sport in the world.
 Here are the top 10 badass cycling quotes.

 To be a cyclist is to be a student of pain… at cycling’s core lies pain, hard and bitter as the pit inside a juicy peach.
 It doesn’t matter if you’re sprinting for an Olympic medal, a town sign, a trailhead, or the rest stop with the homemade brownies.
 If you never confront pain, you’re missing the essence of the sport.
 Without pain, there’s no adversity.
 Without adversity, no challenge.
 Without challenge, no improvement.
 No improvement, no sense of accomplishment and no deep-down joy.
 Might as well be playing Tiddly-Winks.Scott Martin, the American cyclist

 When my legs hurt, I say “Shut up legs!
 Do what I tell you to do!”Jens Voigt, former pro cyclist

 Cycling for everyone has more defeat than victory, even for the great Eddy Merckx who won over 400 races, more pain than wellness, more effort than glory, but all of that combined makes cycling so fascinating.
 The public wants to see the hell before heaven: the suffering before the win.
 You need to stay dedicated to your dream.
 A real cyclist is a person who after a bad race on Sunday wakes up on Monday and is ready to go out on the bike to train to get better.Rubens Bertogliati, former pro cyclist

 Cycling isn’t a game, it’s a sport.
 Tough, hard and unpitying, and it requires great sacrifices.
 One plays football, or tennis, or hockey.
 One doesn’t play at cycling.Jean de Gribaldy, cyclist.
 Sean Kelly’s directeur sportif.